MonalPayghan/MonalPayghanPortfolio.github.io/README.md

 # MY  Portfolio

 ## About Me
-Hi, I'm Pranay, a data analyst with 3 years of experience in data analytics, data visualization, and data modeling.
+Hi, I'm Monal, a data analyst with approx 2 years of experience in data analytics, data visualization, and data modeling.
 I have completed my Masters's in Data Science, and I'm passionate about using data to drive insights and make better decisions.

 In this portfolio, I've included some of my projects in SQL, Python, Excel, Power BI, Tableau, Looker Studio, and more.
 I hope you find these projects informative and interesting.